AaronStearns/funhouse/README.md

 #### Data Exploration:

-In order to better understand the variables `time`, `age`, `spider`, `sound`, and `ticket` I first visualized them to view frequency of occurence and observe patterns:
+In order to better understand the variables `time`, `age`, `spider`, `sound`, and `ticket`, I first visualized them to view frequency of occurence and observe patterns:

 ![](/tixPlot.png)